 Best Time Of The Day To See Animals

-Usually, the best time of day to see animals is in the morning or in the evening.
+The best time of day to see animals is usually in the morning or evening.
 Early in the day, many animals head off to the watering holes to start their day.
-They end their days in a similar fashion.
+They similarly end their days.

-You can also expect quite a bit of activity during lunchtime, but it will most probably be more intriguing on a hotter day.
+You can also expect a lot of activity during lunchtime, but it will probably be more intriguing on a hotter day.
 Most animals love to lie under the African sun and munch away at whatever they find.

 This means slightly less activity for you to see, so your best bet is when they’re on their way for a sip of water.
-For that reason, it’s a good idea to ask around and see where most of the watering holes are.
+Therefore, it’s a good idea to ask around and see where most of the watering holes are.

 Etosha National Park Accommodation